 About Harvest Community School

-Harvest opened in September, 2000 with 40 students and a desire to following God’s vision.
 From Junior Kindergarten through 8th grade students attend class on campus Monday through Wednesday and homeschool on Thursday and Friday using lesson plans from Harvest.
 High School attends class on campus Monday through Thursday on a block schedule.
+School hours are 8:00 – 3:00.

 Harvest is accredited with FCCPSA (Florida Coalition of Christian Private Schools Accreditation) and AdvancED.